fioprotocol/fips/fip-00XX.md

 |At Mainnet|25%|
 |After Mainnet but before program start|10%|

-FIO Address registered before program launch do not have their FIOPs attached until the FIO Address is renewed after the program starts.
+FIO Address registered before program launch do not have their FIOPs granted until the FIO Address is renewed after the program starts.
 Meaning a FIO Address registered before program launched does not earn FIOP rewards until after it has been renewed.

-FIO Domains registered before program launch have their FIOPs attached immediatley after the program starts.
+FIO Domains registered before program launch have their FIOPs granted immediately after the program starts.

 ### Program duration
-FIOPs are only accrued in the first 3 years after program launch.
+FIOPs are only granted in the first 3 years after program launch.
+After that time FIOP Holders continue to receive the FIOP Rewards, but no new FIOPs are granted.

 ## FIOP lifecycle
 * FIOPs never expire and are permanently attached to the NFT.